 Since equity investors expect to receive ownership shares of the company in return for their investment, you must be willing to dilute your own shares and give up some control.
 This is a big call to make.

-If you end up with too much debt on your balance sheet, it's possible you'll be seen as "high risk" by potential investors.
+If you end up with too much debt on your balance sheet, you may be seen as "high risk" by potential investors.
 This, in turn, can hinder your ability to raise capital via equity financing in the future.

 Along with sharing control, you'll also be sharing profits.